 John N. Gardner Institute for Excellence in Undergraduate Education

 Betsy Barefoot is a native of North Carolina.
-She holds a bachelor's degree in music education from Duke University and master's and doctoral degrees in higher education from the College of William and Mary.
-She serves as Senior Scholar for the John N. Gardner Institute for Excellence in Undergraduate Education in Brevard, North Carolina.
+She holds a bachelor's in music education from Duke University and a master's and doctorate in higher education from the College of William and Mary.
+She is a senior scholar for the John N. Gardner Institute for Excellence in Undergraduate Education in Brevard, North Carolina.
 In her work at the institute, Barefoot has been directly involved in the development of instruments and strategies to evaluate and improve the first college year and transfer experience.
 She has conducted seminars on the first-year experience across the United States and worldwide and has assisted other colleges and universities in implementing and evaluating first-year and transfer programs.
 She has authored and co-authored numerous other publications, including the 2005 Jossey-Bass books, Achieving and Sustaining Institutional Excellence for the First Year of College, Challenging and Supporting the First-Year Student: A Handbook for improving the First Year of College, and the 2016 book The Undergraduate Experience: Focusing Institutions on What Matters Most.

 National Resource Center for The First-Year Experience and Students in Transition,

 University of South Carolina (retired)

 Henscheid conducts and collaborates on large-scale research projects on student transitions and is co-author of two books on conducting social science research.
 She has authored and edited numerous monographs, book chapters, and articles and facilitates workshops across the United States and abroad with a primary focus on student transitions, curriculum design, learning theory, program evaluation, general education, and learning assessment.
-From 2007 to July 2011, she served as editor of the Journal of The First-Year Experience and Students in Transition.
+From 2007 to July 2011, she served as editor of the Journal of The First-Year Experience & Students in Transition.
 For nearly a decade, until January 2014, she also served as managing and then executive editor of the award-winning higher education periodical About Campus.